 Deutsche Nationalbibliothek

-Since 1 March 2020 the use of the German National Library is free of charge until further notice.
-The fees for copies, etc. can be found in the respective valid cost regulations.
+From March 1, 2020 the use of the German National Library is free of charge until further notice.
+For charges for copies, etc., please refer to the current fee schedule.